Zeyu-Li/Unity-Tutorial-2D/README.md

 Now, with a sprite, you can drag it into the scene

-To create a tile map, follow the following:
+To create a tile map, follow the steps below:

 1. GameObject -> 2D Object -> Tile Map
 2. Open Tile Palette, by going to Window -> 2D -> Tile Palette
 3. Create New Palette and save it
 4. Drag all individual tiles into widget or drag parent spritesheet (and save)

 Now with the tile palette, you can draw on the scene, reorganize everything and many other things

 ![tilePalette](images/tilePalette.png)

-From the top, there are many icons, we will go through each of them
+From the top, there are many icons, we will go through each of them,

 * Curser - selects tiles from scene
 * Move - Moves tiles in palette (Only if you click **Edit**)